bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

-The example below shows a query that returns all product options.
-In the response, each multiple choice product option includes common fields from the `CatalogProductOptionValue` interface, and the swatch types return additional fields.
+The following example shows a query that retrieves all product options.
+In the response, all multiple choice values include common fields from the `CatalogProductOptionValue` interface, and those that are swatch types include additional fields.

 <!--
 type: tab